SkoolNotes/Taproot/2020HIST201/KBxMason10.md

 lenin said that imperialism is the highest stage of capitalism

-bolzhevik didnt do alot, and the 'communim' that emerged was not at all marxist theory.
+bolzhevik didnt do alot, and the 'communim' that emerged was not at all marxist theory (again).

+rasputin can stop the bleeding of the hemophiliac son with hypnosis?